 September Spotlight on the Archives presents a blog about exciting finds in the Archives.
 To support the Archives, please donate below!

 Harry Edmonds, the founder of International House, was both a conscientious correspondent and a diligent recordkeeper.
 With every letter received, Harry retained a carbon copy of his original correspondence.
 The result is a rare and complete set of communication that spans the better part of 75 years.
-This set includes early letters to and from John D. Rockefeller Jr. and Cleveland Dodge concerning the beginnings of the International House idea, letters to and from various dignitaries while Harry worked tirelessly to establish other I-Houses around the world, and letters with professional friends and acquaintances that is maintained for decades.
-Besides the sheer volume of material, what is striking is this correspondence is the warmth and passion that is undeniable in Harry’s voice.
+This set includes early letters to and from John D. Rockefeller Jr. and Cleveland Dodge concerning the beginnings of the International House idea, correspondence with various dignitaries while Harry worked tirelessly to establish other I-Houses around the world, and letters to professional friends and acquaintances that Harry maintained for decades.
+Besides the sheer volume of material, what is striking in this correspondence is the warmth and passion that is undeniable in Harry’s voice.
 After reading through countless letters, it is clear that Harry was a thoughtful, earnest man who cared deeply about a great many people.

 Harry Edmonds correspondence, 1921 / I-House Archives

 With over 65,000 thousand alumni and counting, the Archives contains admission applications that date to the early 20th century and the Intercollegiate Club.
 While specific privacy laws restrict access to many of these, due to age, a percentage of the records are available to review.
 Besides the standard data and the accompanying photograph, many of these applications ask the candidates to explain why they want to live at I-House.
 Krishan K. Bhasin (’48, India) answered, “To understand and know people from different countries for peace and progress.”
 Artie Bell (’42, USA) wrote, “I am interested in the usual recreational facilities and programs and the cultivation of an international understanding and fellowship.”
 These remarkable records provide a personal insight into the individual mentalities of residents who have lived at I-House through the years.